 Enabling activities directly enable other activities to make a substantial contribution to an environmental objective.
-Transitional activities are activities for which low-carbon alternatives are not yet available ad among others have greenhouse gas emission levels
+Transitional activities are activities for which low-carbon alternatives are not vet available ad among others have greenhouse gas emission levels corresponding to the best performance.